 NURSE FAMILY Partnership (NFP)

-Jackson County's NURSE FAMILY Partnership is a home visiting program that empowers expectant moms to transform their lives and create better futures for themselves and their babies.
-Becoming a mom for the first time can be overwhelming and Nurse Family Partnership can help.
-First-time moms and mothers with children, who are pregnant and have not yet delivered, who meet the enrollment criteria and live in Jackson County are eligible for free help from a personal nurse who will come to your home to offer support and assistance when you need it most through your pregnancy and until your baby is 2 years old.
+Jackson County's NURSE FAMILY Partnership is a home visiting program that empowers expectant parents to transform their lives and create better futures for themselves and their babies.
+Becoming a parent can be overwhelming and Nurse Family Partnership can help.
+First-time parents and parents with other children, who are pregnant and have not yet delivered, who meet the enrollment criteria and live in Jackson County are eligible for free help from a personal nurse who will come to your home or wherever you would like to meet to offer support and assistance when you need it most through your pregnancy and until your baby is 2 years old.
 For more information visit the Nurse Family Partnership website.

 Babies First! is a nurse home visiting program for families with babies and young children up to age 5.
 The goal of Babies First! is to help families make sure that their babies are healthy as they grow and learn.